DadsTaxi/.github/README.md

 # DadsTaxi 🚕

-## Welcome to the fictional dadstaxi
+## Welcome to the fictional dadstaxi organization
 - a solution to support 2 dads with their busy lives